• Skip to primary navigation

 …let’s have a short overview of this plant.
 Snake plants, or mother-in-law’s tongues,

-…are popular and hardy houseplants or indoor plants.
+…are popular and hardy houseplants.

 A variety of this shrub can have leaves with a height ranging from 6 inches to 8 feet.

 which resemble snakeskin.
-Highlight varieties will have attractive patterns,
+High light varieties will have attractive patterns,

 …while plants grown in low light are almost all green.